Charlitoes/cse15l-lab-reports/lab_1.md

 `ls` with no arguments would show all the directories and files that are within the home directory

-`cat` with no arguments would allow us to print something then the console would print whatever we inputted
+`cat` with no arguments would be an error since we don't have a specific path we want to `cat` but instead if we were to have no argument it would print out whatever we inputted after we type the command `cat`

 ![Image](Question_1.png)